maran/docker-plex-pass/README.md

-docker plex
+docker plex-pass
 ===========

 This is a Dockerfile to set up (https://plex.tv/ "Plex Media Server") - (https://plex.tv/)

+This version installs the Plex Pass version of the server.
+See the original repo for the normal version.

 Build from docker file

 ```
 git clone git@github.com:timhaak/docker-plex.git
-cd docker-plex
+cd docker-plex-pass
-docker build -t plex .
+docker build -t plex-pass .
 ```

 You can also obtain it via:

 ```
-docker pull timhaak/plex
+docker pull maran/plex-pass
 ```

 ---